Salmon with Pomegranate Sauce Recipe

 Posted on 20th of September, 2011 by Lévana

-Sweet-and-sour combinations are a great Sephardi favorite, and work beautifully with salmon.
+Sweet-and-sour combinations are a great Sephardi favorite, and work beautifully with this salmon with pomegranate sauce.
 The onions caramelize and contribute a sweet counterpoint to the vinegar.
 Another quick and delicious dish, just the way I like it—one pan, one step.

 1 whole side salmon, no skin, no bones, about 3½ pounds, trimmed, or other thick-flesh fish, such as bass